-Afghan women defied Taliban threats by participating in the 1393 election to determine former-President Hamid Karzai’s successor.
-This election went into a runoff amid allegations of systematic electoral fraud, prolonging the process for six months as NATO troops withdrew.
+Afghan women defied Taliban threats by participating in the election that determined former-President Hamid Karzai’s successor.
+Amid allegations of systematic electoral fraud, a runoff prolonged the process for six months as NATO troops withdrew.

 About Roya Sadat